aPinix/rewind/docs/encryption.md

 7. Select **Compatible mode** to use the drive on older versions of Windows.
 8. Click **Start Encrypting**.
 9. Wait for the encryption process to complete.
-10. Create an OpenRecall folder on the encrypted disk.
+10. Create an OpenReLife folder on the encrypted disk.
-11. Launch OpenRecall with the argument`--storage-path "<path to your OpenRecall folder on the encrypted disk>"`
+11. Launch OpenReLife with the argument`--storage-path "<path to your OpenReLife folder on the encrypted disk>"`

 ## macOS (Encrypted Disk Image)
 1. Insert your USB stick or SD card into your Mac.